StefH/RestEase-Client-Generator/README.md

 # RestEase-Client-Generator

-A Visual Studio Extension to generate a RestEase compatible client based on a Swagger / OpenAPI specification files
+A Visual Studio Extension to generate a RestEase compatible client based on a Swagger / OpenAPI specification files.